Lady’s Slipper Meaning, Symbolism, Types, Uses, and Growing Tips at Home

 The Essentials: Meaning and Symbolism of Lady’s Slipper Orchids

 Lady’s Slipper Orchids symbolize capricious beauty and hold symbolic meanings in different countries.
 They also appear in postage stamps, renaissance arts, illustrations, and literature.
-They are named after the “shoes of Venus” because of their labellum or lip’s interesting shape.
+They are named after the “shoes of Venus” because of their labellum or lip’s exciting shape.